Curtin Group Centre Master Plan

 See a summary and the outcomes report of the community panel meetings.

 Stage 4 community engagement: Revised Draft Master Plan

 The final stage of community engagement sought comments on revisions made to the Curtin Group Centre Draft Master Plan as a result of the community panel's recommendations.
 Feedback from this find stage of engagement can be found in the Curtin Group Centre Master Plan – Community Engagement Report Stage 2, 3 and 4.

 The master plan will be implemented through a range further actions including:

-- Land release of a number of Territory owned blocks.
+- Opportunities for land release of Territory owned blocks

-- Uptake of opportunities by private developers and the community.
+- Uptake of opportunities by private sector and the community.